MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data-new.md

 ### Deploy Azure Data Factory Template

-1. Note the Azure data factory name that you created.
+1. Note the Azure Data Factory name that you created.
 2. Note the Azure Storage account connection string.
-3. Note Dataverse instance service URI and Admin user name and password.
+3. Note the Dataverse instance service URI and Admin user name and password.
     Here are parameters you need:

     | Parameter name | Description | Example |